Undline/UndChain/readme.md

 #### Final Thoughts

-With Code Ledger, UndChain doesn’t just provide a decentralized alternative to platforms like GitHub—it builds an **evolutionary system** that rewards developers, fosters innovation, and ensures secure, scalable development for the future.
+With Code Ledger, Modulr doesn’t just provide a decentralized alternative to platforms like GitHub—it builds an **evolutionary system** that rewards developers, fosters innovation, and ensures secure, scalable development for the future.
 It’s the ultimate toolkit for building the decentralized applications of tomorrow.

 ---
 ### SQeeL (Decentralized SQL Database System)

-SQeeL is UndChain’s decentralized SQL database system, designed to create and manage on-chain databases with seamless scalability, robust user features, and enhanced developer tools.
+SQeeL is Modulr’s decentralized SQL database system, designed to create and manage on-chain databases with seamless scalability, robust user features, and enhanced developer tools.
 Built to balance power and usability, SQeeL transforms decentralized database management into a streamlined, interactive experience.

 #### Key Features